High-dimensional Analysis of Synthetic Data Selection

 Selection objective

-In practice, compute features for real and synthetic samples (CLIP is a strong default).
+In practice, compute features for real and synthetic samples.
 Then select a subset of synthetic samples whose sample covariance best matches the real sample covariance.

 # Pseudocode (per class)